dantefernando/st/README.md

 # Luke's build of st - the simple (suckless) terminal

+# Dante's notes

++ Twemoji (Twitter font for emojis) is used in this build of st
++ To install Twemoji: `yay -S ttf-twemoji`
++ You can always change it in config.h

+# Luke's Notes

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: